matthewliuswims/name-keeper/README.md

 7) don't have to import styles if I'm not overriding anything?
 8) change package versions from latest to numbers
 9) design decision for groupName.. was bad
+10) add text explaining what a group is to "add group screen"
+11) increase click size?

 ### TODO version 2:
 1) allow user to edit tags
 2) allow user to add more than 2 tags
+3) maybe contribute to: https://github.com/tuantle/react-native-search-header so that onGetAutocompletions() can take in an object in addition to a string, so i can pass in 'metadata'?